Church of St. Uriel the Archangel Sea Girt, New Jersey

 A further initiative during this period was the establishment in 1986 of the St. Uriel Foundation, arranged by attorney Gilbert Van Note.
 Its purpose, in Canon Hulbert’s words, was “to receive and supervise the capital assets of the parish for welfare and extension of future parish needs” and to “enable the parish to take advantage of … legacies and bequests, which in the past we were denied because possibly future vestries might not be able to preserve and properly protect major capital assets.”
 At this time, also, St. Uriel’s also joined the Consortium of Endowed Episcopal Parishes (CEEP).

 The concluding paragraphs of Regent of the Sun describe the “Succession Committee” appointed by the Vestry in 1986 to plan for the selection of a new Rector well in advance of Canon Hulbert’s approaching retirement.
 Canon Hulbert celebrated his last Easter at St. Uriel’s in 1988.
 Meanwhile, from January of that year, “the Vestry was interviewing priests from among whom they would choose St. Uriel’s seventh rector to live and work in the superb setting of brown shingles and holly-hedges by the sea.”

 Thus ends Simpson’s meticulously researched history of St. Uriel’s from its beginnings in 1901 to the conclusion of Canon Hulbert’s tenure in 1988.
 The history of the parish’s subsequent decades, including the rectorates of Frs.
-Bird, Outerbridge, and Griffin, remains to be written.
+Bird, Outerbridge, Griffin, and Lassiter remains to be written.

 RECTORS OF ST. URIEL’S